File Filtering

 Too many files?
 Add exclude patterns to filter out unwanted files.

-Hidden files missing?
-Remember to explicitly include .* and .*/** patterns.
+Hidden files missing from upstream?
+Remember to explicitly include .* and .*/** patterns in the upstream repo’s with: block.
+Local project dotfiles are loaded automatically.